 I would say you would most probably need quite a few visits to explore, enjoy and discover all that Dinton has to offer.

 *Please note that you do have to pay for the car park

 Alton, Ropley and Alresford stations (check website for dates throughout the year):

-This was a first for all of us – My in-laws, sis in law, bro in law and their 1 and 3 year old boys.
+This was a first for all of us – My in-laws, sister in law, brother in law and their 1 and 3-year-old boys.